python-attrs/attrs/docs/extending.rst

 Automatic Field Transformation and Modification
 -----------------------------------------------

-Attrs allows you to automatically modify or transform the class' fields while the class is being created.
+``attrs`` allows you to automatically modify or transform the class' fields while the class is being created.
 You do this by passing a *field_transformer* hook to `attr.define` (and its friends).
 Its main purpose is to automatically add converters to attributes based on their type to aid the development of API clients and other typed data loaders.